Key Takeaways

 The Journey to $500M in Annual Spend

 GEICO’s cloud odyssey began with a familiar promise: agility, scale, and cost reduction.
-However, by 2021, the reality had diverged sharply from the roadmap:
+However, by 2021, the reality had diverged sharply from the roadmap.
+Infrastructure spend was 2.5x over original budgets.
+A massive microservices architecture led to explosive inter-service data transfer fees.
+And customer-facing applications were frequently slower than the legacy systems they replaced.

 Project Boomerang: The Great Repatriation